davefancher/ReactReduxWorkshop/readme.md

 }
 ```

-The above snippet defines a very simple component called ```HelloWorld```.
+The above snippet defines a very simple functional component called ```HelloWorld```.
+As you probably guessed, functional components are so named because they're defined as JavaScript functions.
 Let's take a moment to examine the code before we begin using it.

 Of particular importance here is how this appears to be a blend of JavaScript and HTML.
 This is JSX - a declarative extension to JavaScript that lets us write logic in JavaScript while expressing the resulting element(s) in their natural form.